letsencrypt/website/content/docs/faq.md

 Yes, the same certificate can contain several different names using the Subject Alternative Name (SAN) mechanism.

-## Will Let’s Encrypt issue wildcard certificates?
+## Does Let’s Encrypt issue wildcard certificates?

-We support wildcard certificates as part of the [ACMEv2 test environment](https://community.letsencrypt.org/t/staging-endpoint-for-acme-v2/49605) endpoint.
-Wildcard certificates issued by the ACMEv2 test environment are for testing only and not trusted by browsers.
-Wildcard issuance requires base domain validation using DNS-01 challenges.
-A production ready ACMEv2 environment for issuing trusted wildcard certificates will be available soon.
-For updates please follow [this thread on our community forums](https://community.letsencrypt.org/t/acmev2-and-wildcard-launch-delay/53654).
+Yes.
+Wildcard issuance must be done via ACMEv2 using the DNS-01 challenge.
+See [this post](https://community.letsencrypt.org/t/acme-v2-production-environment-wildcards/55578) for more technical information.

 ## Is there a Let's Encrypt (ACME) client for my operating system?